 C-based extension implementing fast integer bit sets.

-intbitset is on PyPI so all you need is a C compiler and pip:
+intbitset is on PyPI so all you need is:

 pip install intbitset

 Provides an intbitset data object holding unordered sets of unsigned integers with ultra fast set operations, implemented via bit vectors and Python C extension to optimize speed and memory usage.

 Emulates the Python built-in set class interface with some additional specific methods such as its own fast dump and load marshalling functions.

 >>> from intbitset import intbitset >>> x = intbitset([1,2,3]) >>> y = intbitset([3,4,5]) >>> x & y intbitset() >>> x | y intbitset([1, 2, 3, 4, 5])

 Complete documentation is available at <http://intbitset.readthedocs.org> or can be build using Sphinx:

 intbitset is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.